Raymond (above) with Dolores del Rio in Flying Down to Rio* 1933.

 Raymond and wife Jeanette MacDonald (below).

 But it gets even messier.
 Raymond, whose career peaked during the 1930s and 40s, was arrested three times for having sex with men, the last of which occurred in England during WWII.
+In 1938 Raymond began sharing a house with a 19-year-old actor and was arrested on a morals charge following a raid on a homosexual night club, requiring MacDonald to bribe police in order to obtain his release.
+An enraged Louis B. Mayer ordered the couple to resume the appearance of a happily married couple.
 Although he had arranged the marriage, Mayer had Raymond blacklisted following his 1938 arrest for homosexual activity; he made only 7 films from 1940-1948, whereas he had averaged four movies a year prior to the 1938 arrest.
 Raymond also had affairs with Rock Hudson, Cesar Romero and Robert Stack.

 He appeared opposite W.C.
 Fields, Humphrey Bogart, Ann Southern, Charles Laughton, Loretta Young, Bette Davis, Jean Harlow, Dolores del Rio, Fred Astaire, Joan Crawford, Robert Montgomery, Carole Lombard, Robert Mitchum and his own wife, who recorded “Let Me Always Sing,” which Raymond composed.
 Jeanette MacDonald also sang several of Raymond’s songs in her concerts.
 In 1948's Million Dollar Weekend, Raymond was also director and writer, in addition to being a cast member.